Home Telephone Location New Telephone Numbers

 Fixed Penalty Notices and Fines

-If you refuse to pay the fine, the Council could pursue court legal proceedings which could result in a fine up to £2,500 for littering, fly-tipping or illicit dumping related offences
+If you do not pay the fine, the Council may take you to court.
+This could lead to a fine of up to £2,500 for littering or fly-tipping offences.

 Council’s New Advertising Campaign to Tackle Littering